Quebecca/qc_widgets/README.md

 This widget displays a list (default 25) of Workspace preview links created by members who belong to the same groups as the current user.
 The columns are Workspace title, status (expired or active), creation date, expiration date and key (the key in links like `?ADMCMD_prev=8a636e5d5545c1bb1dec5a5f77a96ca4`.

 ### Number of records by table
-This widget shows for each table mentioned in the tsconfig, the number of records for X days (365 days by default), the number of records in the last 24 hours and the total number of records.
+This widget shows for each table set in the tsconfig, the number of records added since X days (365 days by default), the number of records added in the last 24 hours and the total number of records.

 ## User and Group TSconfig